ma-kjh/ma-kjh.github.io/_pages/about.md

 I'm interested in

-- Multi-Modal Representation Learning
+- AI Safety
+  - Out-of-distribution Detection
   - Machine Unlearning
+- Representation Learning

 Feel free to reach out if you'd like to chat or collaborate with me.